 Figure 4: Number of mitigation studies by city and topic.
 10 cities with the most publications are listed.
 A city/topic combination is counted if the publication meets a minimum topic threshold of 0.02 (see Methods).
 Publications with multiple topics are double-counted, often when topics are strongly correlated (e.g. Energy use and CO2 emissions).
 The colour scale is normalised by city, indicating the main topic focus of case study literature within each city.
 Note: because our literature search included keywords only for climate mitigation, indicated studies are not comprehensive, particularly where large and relevant sectoral literatures exist but are not yet framed in terms of emissions reductions (e.g. transport) 6.

 A key mitigation topic and bottleneck in reaching very low levels of energy demand is urban form –i.e. the spatial characteristics of a city, including density and land-use configuration 11,12.
-Urban form is indeed one of the most prevalent topics in the set of case studies (SI Text Table 1).
+Urban form is indeed one of the most prevalent topics in the set of case studies (Supplementary Table 1).
 An important question is whether future urbanisation challenges related to urban form are being anticipated and mitigated, rather than responded to post-hoc.
-We therefore search abstracts directly for keywords that might indicate such “forward looking” studies (e.g. “scenario” or “2050”; see methods for more detail), finding 750 documents that mainly emphasise GHG emissions accounting, climate governance, energy consumption and transportation (SI Text Table 3).
+We therefore search abstracts directly for keywords that might indicate such “forward looking” studies (e.g. “scenario” or “2050”; see methods for more detail), finding 750 documents that mainly emphasise GHG emissions accounting, climate governance, energy consumption and transportation (Supplementary Table 3).
 Notably, urban form is less prominent, and the fastest urbanising region, Africa, is particularly under-represented in this subset of documents.
-Just 8% of the case study literature in Africa takes a forward looking orientation (12 studies), contrasting with an average of 16% in other regions (SI Text Table 4).
+Just 8% of the case study literature in Africa takes a forward looking orientation (12 studies), contrasting with an average of 16% in other regions (Supplementary Table 4).